 But, we shouldn’t digress.
 The idea isn’t why we should be producing more used wine corks but rather why we should be keeping those we just effortlessly come by.
 No one really needs a reason to drink more wine, but perhaps we could use a little incentive for not tossing the corks (or bottles) afterward.
 Wine corks are super handy, crafty collateral damage from fueling our beverage habits, so we should be sure to save them.

-Less a collection than an immediate acknowledgment of a special event, be it an anniversary dinner (or proposal) or new friendship or a night worth remembering.
+Less a collection than an immediate acknowledgment of a special event, be it an anniversary dinner (or proposal), A new friendship, or a night worth remembering.
 And, while they may seem mundane, for anyone who has carried keys without some sort of keychain, we know they are quietly useful.

 Record the date on the cork with a marker, or for those with more artistic talent, go for something more creative.
 Twist a tiny eyebolt into the end of the cork and put a key ring on it.
 How nice would it be to receive such a simple, honest gesture, to know somebody wants to commemorate a special moment shared.
 What an honor!